MrZaiko/Polysmee/Summary/Week05.md

 Next week, I will work on a new database implementation that enables group owners to ban users from a group.

 ## Thomas
+This week I implemented a user interface to change the time at which a user will be reminded, it took me much more time than predicted as it was a special case of android.
+The testing of the implementation was not easy.

+I didn't manage to do all the tasks that I wanted to do, I only did the implementation of a setting interface.

+Next week, I will work on the tasks that I did not implemented this week.

 ## Adrien